M4xHedRum/AfricaCyberFest24_CTF/Writeup/Blockheist.md

 Opening a wallet provider and connecting to the dapp reveals that it's a sepolia ethereum dapp.

-Clicking `buy` flag reveals the user must own 1e75 Haxor token, which costs 4.7e+59 ETH
+Clicking `Buy Flag` reveals the user must own 1e75 Haxor token, which costs 4.7e+59 ETH

 ![dapp](../.assets/blockheist_4.png)